Author Linda Wood Rondeau believes:

 SPEAKING

-A former Toastmaster, I am available to speak to your group.
+As a former Toastmaster, I am available to speak to your group.
 For suggested fees and topics of interest as well as contact information refer to my speaker page.

 This site also contains information about my writings, where you may purchase them, what they are about, and sample pages.